Event planning policies and guidelines

 • Set clear goals and intentions for your event and ensure that these goals are consistent with UBC’s Respectful Environment Statement and commitment to respectful dialogue.

-If you believe that your event touches on a topic(s) that are controversial in nature, it is helpful to provide a generic statement on all advertising and promotion that acknowledges this and invites all members of the community to participate, even if they hold opposing views.
+If you believe that your event touches on a topic that is controversial in nature, it is helpful to provide a generic statement on all advertising and promotion that acknowledges this and invites all members of the community to participate, even if they hold opposing views.
 A sample statement is provided below:

 “The organizers of this event recognize that this is a sensitive topic and there are strongly held opposing views on the topic.
 We welcome all to attend and engage in a respectful dialogue.”

 • Inviting them to attend the event and participate in a respectful manner.
-If you invite community members with opposing views, make sure you let the speaker(s) know in advance.
+If you invite community members with opposing views, make sure you let the speakers know in advance.

-• Set the tone for your event from the onset – have an opening message that outlines the expectations of the organizers of attendees and participants in ensuring that the event remains respectful and inclusive.
+• Set the tone for your event from the onset.
+Have an opening message that outlines the expectations of the organizers of attendees and participants in ensuring that the event remains respectful and inclusive.
 It may be helpful to project or post these expectations in the venue during the entire event so all participants can be reminded of them throughout.

 • Have a neutral moderator to facilitate the event.